 There are 2 columns for each head.
 One is for inserting the actual amount and the second for the revised amount.
 In the end, there are 2 columns; Total Gross Salary and Revised Total Gross Salary.

 Deductions include a contribution to PF, Professional Tax, TDS (Tax Deductions at Source), and Salary Advances (if any).

 Similar to the gross salary section, this section also has 2 columns for each head.
-Insert current amount in first and revised in second.
+Insert the current amount in the first column and the revised amount in the second.

 The Net payable salary and revised Net salary are calculated using the below-given formula:

 Net Salary/Revised Net Salary = Total Gross Salary – Total Deductions

 Thus, the Net salary is the amount payable to the employee/you.
 Whereas, the Revised Salary is the incremental amount that the company has to pay.